jonniebigodes/fcc-datavis/README.md

       And also the logic applied to the server interactions.
   - /src/Assets/
     - This folder contains the stylesheets and other types of media.
+  - /src/contexts/
+    - Folder that contains global state using the revamped context feature
   - /src/components/Challenges/
     - Inside this folder are the components i.e views used for the challenges.
   - /src/client/layouts/